 - 5. Type your user name and password and click OK.
 The System Health Summary page opens.
-The adapter or processor name appears in orange above the navigation pane. - Note: Depending on the system-management processor or adapter that is on the remote server, some options might not be available. - 6.
+The adapter or processor name appears in orange above the navigation pane. - Note: Depending on the service processor that is on the remote server, some options might not be available. - 6.
 Click Log Off Remote ASM to log off of the remote server.